 Your landing page needs to repeat the message and imagery that has driven traffic to you.
 This will help to strengthen trust (by delivering what your initial advertising promised), reduce bounce rates and build brand recognition.

 Your call to action button should let people know what will happen when they click on it – ‘click now’ doesn’t help to build customer engagement or trust!
 If you have to provide a lot of information before your audience will consider making a purchase, it’s best to have this button further down the page and then repeat it again at the end.

 If you’re collecting leads, keep the information you require from people to a minimum.
 Most people are happy to give an email address and name in exchange for a download; very few will give a phone number.
 A simple looking registration form will get you more conversions – and a blinking cursor in the first field will catch their attention.

 With this landing page example, they’ve cleverly placed the benefits within the sign-up box, giving additional weight to the offer of a fully featured trial.

 Get those leads and maximise your conversions

 Driving traffic to the landing page is the same as driving traffic to any website.
-You could use social media, online advertising like Google Adwords and banner ads, or traditional media, such as press, depending on your budget.
+You could use social media, online advertising like Google Ads and banner ads, or traditional media, such as press, depending on your budget.

 What happens after someone clicks on your call to action button is important too – and not just because you should thank people for their interaction.
 If you’re collecting leads, you could have a pop-up page from where they can download their reward.
 Don’t waste this opportunity, you could add another download they might like.
 Or, if your landing page drives traffic to your online store, this pop-up might include a function to opt-in for emails or share a purchase on social media.